Caring pediatric nurses are available 24/7 to help answer your health questions.

 Symptoms include pain over the front, inner or outer parts of your lower leg.
 Pain may occur during exercise, at rest or both.

-If there is concern about a stress fracture, x-rays may be taken.
-However, not all stress fractures will show up on x-ray, so if there is enough concern for a stress fracture, magnetic resource imaging (MRI) or a bone scan may be ordered.
-Learn more about common tests at the Orthopedics Institute.
+If there is concern about a stress fracture, X-rays may be taken.
+However, not all stress fractures will show up on X-ray, so if there is enough concern for a stress fracture, magnetic resource imaging (MRI) or a bone scan may be ordered.

 If your child’s doctor thinks your child may have compartment syndrome, a test that measures the pressure in the lower leg compartments might be done.
 This is done using a needle attached to a measuring device.
 This test will be done at rest and then again after exercise.